Rbain2/cloudsdk_python_nimbussandbox/README.md

 # cloudsdk_python_nimbussandbox
-This is to check predictions using python code.
+This is torun  predictions using models deployed on vertex using python code. use testpredict.py a sample input file for the multimodal dataset is included